 Walton-Ball E and Vered M. Weight-stigma: a barrier likely to persist in future physicians and what we can do to intervene.
-Harvard Public Health Review.
+HPHR.
 2021; 28.

 Individuals affected by obesity are a commonly stigmatized group in the United States, with physicians being amongst those who carry negative views toward these individuals.
 As patients, individuals with obesity experience stigma in medical settings through substandard clinical interactions and have reported avoiding seeking healthcare due to this stigma.
 The current review elicits the perceptions of patients with obesity in medical students and the effects of these perceptions on medical students’ abilities to manage patients with obesity.
 Finally, this review considers the use of a variety of educational interventions for decreasing stigmatization of patients with obesity in medical students.